-B. Legal Restrictions on Subsequent Directors :
+B. Legal Restrictions on Subsequent Directors:

 - 1. Only individual can be appointed as a Director. - 2.
-A person cannot act as a director of more than fifteen companies at the same time.

-4. A person who desires to join as a director has to submit a written consent with the Registrar within 30 days of his appointment.
+A person cannot act as a director of more than fifteen companies at the same time. - 3.
+A separate resolution is required for the appointment of each director. - 4.
+A person who desires to join as a director has to submit a written consent with the Registrar within 30 days of his appointment.

-5.3.3 Appointment of Directors by the Board:
+1.3.3 Appointment of Directors by the Board